The Perfect Fall Colorado Road Trip

 Aspen

-Best Time for Fall Colorado Road Trip
+Best Time for a Fall Colorado Road Trip

-• Best Time to See Fall Colors in Colorado = September 20th-October 20th
+- Best Time to See Fall Colors in Colorado = September 20th-October 20th

-• Early Blooms (Sept.
+- Early Blooms (Sept.
 20th-30th) = Rocky Mountain National Park area & Gunnison National Forest, north of Telluride.

-• Late Bloomers (Oct.
+- Late Bloomers (Oct.
 5th-20th) = Wolf Creek Pass, Fort Collins, Boulder, & pretty much all lower-elevation Colorado cities.

 Fall Road Trip Overview

-Stop #1 = Colorado Springs: Some of the best places to see fall colors in Colorado Springs are at Seven Falls, in Garden of the Gods, & atop Pikes Peak.
+Stop #1 = Colorado Springs: Some of the best places to see fall colors in Colorado Springs are at Seven Falls, in the incredible Garden of the Gods, & atop Pikes Peak.
 How Many Nights to Spend?
 1-2

 Stop #2 = Great Sand Dunes National Park: This is one of the most underrated National Parks in the U.S. And the drive there gives you glimpses of amazing foliage, along with views of the Sangre de Cristo mountains.
 How Many Nights?
 1-2